Choose the correct option to complete the sentences below.

-In the table below you can see a table with the meanings of these words and example sentences.
+In the grammar chart below you can see the meanings of these words and example sentences.

 It means ‘anything’ or ‘everything’, ‘it doesn’t matter what’.
 For example, if we say, ‘Do whatever you like’, we mean that you can do any thing from all the possible things, it doesn’t matter which.

 - You can be whatever you want to be; the only thing you need is hard work.

 - I am very proud of all of you, whatever happens in the game tomorrow.

 Whichever is similar to whatever, but we use it when we have a limited number of options.
 It means ‘any one (of a number of options)’, ‘it doesn’t matter which’.

 - You can retire at 65 or after 40 years of employment, whichever arrives first.

 - The price is a trip to one of our five available destinations.
 Choose whichever you prefer.